-Senior management seldom have the time to read through a 30 page progress report, what they want is a Summary on a Page (SOAP).
-In this blog I will share with you a “Summary on a Page” template that I’ve now used on numerous projects with great success.
+Senior management seldom has the time to read through a 30-page progress report, what they want is a Summary on a Page (SOAP) or an Executive Summary Project Status Report.
+In this blog, I will share with you a “Summary on a Page” template that I’ve now used on numerous projects and companies with great success.

 The Project on a Page Template